percona/percona-server-mongodb-operator/source/compare.rst

 Compare various solutions to deploy MongoDB in Kubernetes
 =========================================================

 There are multiple ways to deploy and manage MongoDB in Kubernetes.
-This article focuses on comparing the following open source solutions:
+Here we will focus on comparing the following open source solutions:

 * `Bitnami Helm chart <https://github.com/bitnami/charts/tree/master/bitnami/mongodb>`_
 * `KubeDB <https://github.com/kubedb>`_